MESSAGE FROM THE PRESIDENT & CEO

 - All individuals will be required to wear face masks for the duration of their time inside the Museum, with exceptions made only at management discretion in situations where sufficient alternative precautions are possible, and while eating or drinking in designated locations.

-- Included with every ticket purchased, for a limited time, each guest will be provided with a complimentary bottle of 80% ethanol hand sanitizer.
-Guests may also opt for complimentary gloves and the use of a stylus for manipulating touchscreens.
+- Guests may opt for complimentary disposable paper masks, gloves and the use of a stylus for manipulating touchscreens.

 - Exhibits throughout the Museum have been reconfigured and modified to better manage guest flow and to reduce physical handling.